 HAVE A BUDGET AND STICK TO IT.
 Everyone’s wedding looks financially different and there is NO REASON to go into serious debt over it.
 Pick a number and find a way to stick to something that works for you and your partner.
 Below are some great budget and planning tools that might help!

-PRINT THE DAMN PHOTOS.
+4. PRINT THE DAMN PHOTOS.
 It took me over 3 years to actually make a wedding album, ugh I know!
 I reached out to my photographer right after we got married and SHOULD HAVE PAID HER to make us one and our families, but I didn’t!
-It was probably one of my biggest regrets because I wasn’t showcasing our best day in our home or to the people we love.
+It was probably one of my biggest regrets because I wasn’t showcasing our best day in our home.
 I was just being lazy about it.
 Print your photos, give them as gifts and YOU WILL NEVER REGRET IT!